 We have secured funding for a small fleet of 6 e-bikes, which will be rented out to students completely free of charge!

-Applications are now open for the first week of rental.
+Applications are now open for the first few weeks of rental.
 The application form below contains all the information you need to apply - don't worry if you're not a keen cyclist - so long as you can cycle on 2 wheels you can apply!

 About our project

 Cycling is the future of personal transport, everywhere.
 In hundreds of cities across the world, cycling is already a core form of personal transport amongst cars, buses, trains, trams and metros.
 In the UK, 31% of citizens (18+) cycle, however that number will increase in years to come, as roads become more congested, our city centres become more and more polluted, and more than ever our transport needs to become sustainable.

 Cycling is also the most efficient way of getting from A to B under your own steam.
 Cycling covers much larger distances than walking, even at the same level of effort.
 A 30 minute walk would take a little over 5 minutes cycling at a lesuirely pace.
 Cycling is also a very good form of exercise, and can be used for everything from light exercise just to keep moving, to intense races or sportifs competing against others.
 Cycling, of course, generates zero emissions and is hence a very clean form of personal transport - and a realistic alternative to many vehicle journeys.